-At Purston we actively encourage and recognise the rights of parents and carers in terms of their involvement in the provision of their child's special educational needs.
+The school actively encourages and recognises the rights of parents and carers in terms of their involvement in the provision of their child's special educational needs.
 With reference to the graduated response we work in partnership with the parent or carer in decision making regarding the methods by which their child's needs will be met.